kwokyto/queueing-bot/README.md

 It was very well received and was subsequently adapted for use during the End of Sem 2 Dinner 2021.
 The bot can be accessed [here](https://telegram.me/sos2021photoboothbot).

+:warning: This bot was disabled as of 17 April 2021.
+Contact @kwokyto on Telegram for any enquiries.

 ## User Commands

 ### `/start`